Some remarks about the weak containment property for groupoids and semigroups: Introduction

 In \cite{Li12}, Xin Li introduced the independence property for $P$, which can be rephrased by saying that the quotient map from $C^*_{r}(\cG_{S(P)})$ onto $C^*_{r}(P)$ is injective.
-In this case (which occurs for instance for quasi-lattice ordered groups), the nuclearity of $C^*_{r}(P)$ implies the weak containment property for $\cG_{S(P)}$ and thus for $P$ .
+In this case (which occurs for instance for quasi-lattice ordered groups), the nuclearity of $C^*_{r}(P)$ implies the weak containment property for $\cG_{S(P)}$ and thus for $P$ (see Proposition \ref{prop:indep}).

-In order to facilitate the reading of the paper, in the first section we recall the main facts about groupoids and their $C^*$-algebras that will be used in the sequel, and we fix the notation.
+Whether the weak containment property for $P$ implies the nuclearity of $C^*_{r}(P)$ is an old problem that was raised by several authors, for instance by Laca and Raeburn \cite[Remark 6.9]{LR96}, and more recently by Xin Li \cite[\S 9]{Li13}.
+It is still open.
+We wonder whether this is true when $G$ is exact.

+The sections 1 and 2 are devoted to preliminaries on locally compact groupoids and the notion of amenability.

 We emphasize that {\em the locally compact spaces will always be Hausdorff } (unless explicitly mentioned) {\it and second countable.
 Locally compact groupoids will always come equipped with a Haar system and Hilbert spaces will be separable}.